chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/Changes/index.rst

 If the developer does not have set a format to his *Logging*, this one takes the format of its parent by default.
-In this way, each time the parent format is modified, the level of its children changes too.
+In this way, each time the parent format is modified, the format of its children changes too.
 It is a propagation:

 ::